AdobeXD/plugin-samples/Plugin Design Guidelines/ux_guidelines/Provide_Feedback.md

  **Incompatible selection**

+**Information dialog** - when a plugin can’t complete an action based on the object selected, render an information dialog.

 ![Information Alert example](../ux_images/Alert_Information_example.png)

-**Information dialog**
-When a plugin can’t complete an action based on the object selected, render an information dialog.

 **Operation failed to complete**